MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

 ### Why this project?

 I have been applying to GSoC for past two years (not selected).
-One thing I've learned is- its all about Open Source Contributions and being a selfless contributor.
+One thing I've learned is- its all about Open Source Contributions and being a selfless contributor majorly.
 Self learning and everything else are just supplementary positive add-ons.
 I personally have know Arduino since my childhood and I would choose contributing to something I consume than to work for something I have no direct co-relations to.
-This year I will be applying to one organisation and only one project-  Write Examples For Official Libraries.
+This year I will be applying to one organisation and one project only- Write Examples For Official Libraries.
 I want to keep my area of work as niche as possible and contribute as much as I can no matter how small or big.
 Also, even if I do not get selected for GSoC2020 (which I really want be selected for) I'll continue with Arduino as my organisation and start for Google Summer of Docs 2020 abiding by my want to be innately connected to an open source community.

 ### Do you have any other commitments during the GSoC period?

-- I will be having my university practical examinations for four days and university final year written examinations (four exams).
+- I will be having my university practical examinations for two days and university final year written examinations (four exams).
 Because of the ongoing COVID-19 pandemic the dates are not consolidated.
 - I will be starting my Masters in Management Information System Fall 2020 at Texas A&M. Dates not announced.